Alvi305/E-Commerce_App_TypeScript/README.md

 - Run this on browser: http://localhost:5000/api/seed
 - It returns admin email and password and 6 sample products

+This app was made following the tutorial guidelines of the following video: https://www.youtube.com/watch?v=-ifcPnXHn8Q.

 ### 7. Admin Login

 - Run http://localhost:3000/signin